titu1994/IDS-Course-Project/_posts/2018-03-23-weekly-report-7.md

 # Christopher

 ### What I did
-- Tested out the relevant visualization libraries.
+- Work on the next deliverable, manual data set reference.,left with 3 domains
-- Read about sentiment analysis, and ml models.
+- Decided on the initial charts to be visualised.

 ### What I plan to do next week
-- Work on the next deliverable, manual data set reference.
+- Work on the three domains left in manual data set reference.
-- Decide on the charts to be visualised
+- Design the UI basic framework
-- Explore options in UI.
+- Explore visualization options.

 ### Blocks or impediments to the plan for next week
 - Identifying the right libraries for each of the task will be an impediment.